Md-Dipu/learning-parcel-and-workflow/README.md

 ## Project Overview

-"GitHub: From Zero to Intermediate" is an educational project aimed at providing a comprehensive understanding of GitHub, the leading platform for version control and collaborative software development.
+GitHub: From Zero to Intermediate" is an educational project aimed at providing a comprehensive understanding of GitHub, the leading platform for version control and collaborative software development.
 This project focuses on teaching users how to effectively utilize GitHub's core functionalities, including:

 - **Creating and Managing Repositories**: Learn how to create repositories, clone them, and manage their settings.
 - **Issues and Project Management**: Understand how to create, assign, and comment on issues, which are essential for tracking tasks and bugs in a project.